 Essential so that you can regather your thoughts, think through what has happened over the last couple of hours, and gain some clarity.
 When your mind is constantly running, it can become ‘saturated’ and clouded.
 Wandering is the quickest way to hit the refresh button.

-Meditation may not be the only way to achieve a clear mind.
+Meditation is of course one of the most organic and effective ways to relax and reset your mental energy.
+But it is not the only way to achieve a clear mind.
 Here are some other suggestions:

 - Take a casual stroll around the block.
 Alone.
 Without using your phone.
 Though listening to music is absolutely fine!